China February export, import growth seen slowing further

 In 2013, China’s economy grew 7.7 percent, steady from the previous year and just ahead of the official target of 7.5 percent, which would have been the slowest growth since 1999.

-In a State of the Union style address to China’s annual parliament meeting that began on Wednesday, Premier Li Keqiang said Beijing aims to grow the world’s second-largest economy by a similar 7.5 percent this year.
-Analysts have said maintaining the target after years of breakneck expansion signals that Beijing will remain focused on reforms and rebalancing the economy.

-Some analysts have said weak numbers would encourage the government to loosen monetary policy to keep the economy growing at that level.
+Some analysts have said weak numbers would encourage the government to loosen monetary policy to keep the economy growing at 7.5 percent, which government economists have said could again be the official target this year.

 But others disagreed.